bstaruk/starbase-react/readme.md

 1. in `/src/app.js`, comment-out the `import` statement that references `offline-plugin`

 ## features you may want to know about

-### global css variables

-starbase-react supports global CSS variables via the [:root](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) pseudo-element, which can be found in `/src/variables/variables.css`.
-You can split your variables into multiple files, and just import them into `/src/variables/variables.css` if you'd like them to be more granular.

-These variables automatically injected into any CSS in the `/src/components` and `/src/app` directories, so they are always available for use in your app & component stylesheets.

-Each component that comes with Starbase uses at least one variable to demonstrate the functionality.

-All variables are cleaned up in your production code and only the values will remain, so there is no bloat or downside to using these variables.
-Go nuts!

 ### html webpack plugin